Annual Civic Recognition Dinner

 Sponsors are invited to set up tables and bring a corporate soup.
 We invite friends and volunteers to collect food and donations at their own Super Bowl parties and then join us for soup and fun.
-Sponsor donations and funds raised go a long way to fill our empty
+Sponsor donations and funds raised go a long way to fill our empty Dover Soup Kitchen.

 A day of tribute, Donut Day allows The Salvation Army to celebrate the contributions made by "Donut Lassies" during war time.
-Donut lassies where female Salvation Army volunteers that provided writing supplies, stamps, clothes mending, home cooked meals, and of course donuts, to soldiers on the front lines.
+Donut lassies were female Salvation Army volunteers that provided writing supplies, stamps, clothes mending, home cooked meals, and of course donuts, to soldiers on the front lines.

 Each year in November the Delaware Blue Knight, a non-profit fraternal organization of active and retired law enforcement men and women that enjoyu riding motorcycles, hosts their Annual Toy Run in partnership with The Salvation Army, Delaware.
 The Blue Knights not only promote the joy of motorcycling, but they work tirelessly to raise funds for numerous local charities.
 For more than 34 years the Blue Knights have hosted the toy run on the 2nd Sunday of November, bringing with them much needed toys for our Christmas Assistance program.